Dutch raise discrepancy in Sweden's draft EU asylum bill

 "But there is an inner contradiction in this provision," it says.

-The comment refers to a Swedish EU presidency text that includes, in the same line, a desire to prevent irregular migration while what at the same ensuring the right for international protection.
+The comment refers to a Swedish EU presidency text that includes, in the same line, a desire to prevent irregular migration while what at the same time ensuring the right for international protection.

 That contradiction is inherent in a wider EU push to offshore asylum onto countries of origin and transit — while at the same time making it more difficult for people to reach an EU member state in order to exercise their right to claim protection.